jpettersson/nycpowerstatus.com/README.md

 The data collected by this project will soon be available in some suitable format.

 ## Planned features
-* Clean up (refactor all the prototypish stuff: I18n, js, etc)
 * IE8+ Support
-* Switch over to the more stable [Sandy](https://github.com/ckundo/sandy) gem.
 * Tweet/Email notifications.

 ## Feature wish list